redhat-na-ssa/ai-golden-path/README.md

 5) Enabled to work with models loaded into memory from a model registry or an external model serving service

-## Requirements
+## Cluster Requirements

-1) Red Hat OpenShift AI installed on your OpenShift cluster
+1) Red Hat OpenShift AI
-2) Red Hat Developer Hub installed on your OpenShift cluster
+2) Red Hat Developer Hub
+3) Janus ArgoCD

 ## System Modules